kuriringohankamehameha/manga-dl/README.md

 ## Update
 The server seems to have changed, with a modified setup now in place.
 Please ensure that you don't indiscriminately request the overloaded servers.

 There could also be some issues when pinging from Linux machines, so you may get some handshake errors.
-If this is an issue, consider reporting an issue.
+If you encounter this problem, consider reporting an issue.

 ### \*NIX Users (Linux / Mac)
 \*NIX users can make the the files `manga_dl.py` and `merge_manga.py` executable via :